PeerZ0/Portfolio-Optimization-App/README.md

 3. Select any constraints to the optimization on the Dash page (sectors to avoid, max investment per stock, risk tolerance etc.)
 4. Wait for the optimization to finish (can take a while)
 5. View the results on the dashboard
+6. (Optional) Download the results as a CSV file or go back to the Dash page to set different constraints

 ## Requirements